VA Loan Basics

 FHA and USDA loans have both an upfront mortgage insurance fee that’s added to your loan balance and an annual fee that you pay as part of your monthly mortgage payment.

 The VA loan program doesn’t set a minimum credit score requirement.
 But the VA also doesn’t make loans.
 So it’s ultimately left to lenders to decide whether to institute a credit score requirement, which most do.
-VA lenders are typically looking for a credit score around 620, which is traditionally considered just “fair” credit.
-In contrast, conventional lenders often look for a minimum 660 FICO score, although you’ll often need more like a 740 to have a shot at the best rates and terms.
+VA lenders are typically looking for a credit score around 640, which is traditionally considered just “fair” credit.
+In contrast, conventional lenders might want a higher score, and you'll often need more like a 740 to have a shot at the best rates and terms.

 VA loans also tend to be more lenient when it comes to things like a previous bankruptcy, foreclosure or short sale.
 The required waiting period following one of these events is usually shorter – sometimes considerably so – than what you would likely encounter with conventional and even FHA financing.